lholmquist/old_presentations/devnexus/notes.markdown

 These challenges are where the aerogear project is starting to focus.  yup, shameless, project pitch

+I'm going to give a somewhat high level overview about the project,  not to deep into code,  but there are some simple examples

 ## slide 16 - Aerogear - list items